ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 * Harry Potter and the Deathly Hallows
 * Les Misérables
 * The little Prince
-* A Brief History of Time
-* War and Peace
 * One Hundred Years of Solitude
 * The Notebook
-* Norwegian Wood
 #### Advantages
 * It provides a lot of knowledge that I have never encountered before.
 * It will improve my taste.